AbuseIO/SCART-docs/docs/details/custom_webforms.md

 ## Introduction

 With the Webform import functionality different kind of webforms (website and/or webapplication) inputs can be processed by SCART.
-A webform with only an url input field can be setup, but also a webform with a text field and no url input.
-The webform definition in SCART can be configured so no url is needed (no scrapping will be done) and the webform information can be directly send to the police from within SCART.
+A webform with only an URL input field can be setup, but also a webform with a text field and no URL input.
+The webform definition in SCART can be configured so no URL is needed (no scraping will be done) and the webform information can be directly send to the police from within SCART.